dustinwhisman/dustinwhisman.com/src/pages/writing/learning-in-public/web-accessibility-specialist-certification/wcag-1-2-time-based-media.md

 - Provide versions of a video with audio descriptions or extended audio descriptions
 - Provide a static text alternative when there is no time-based visual information in the video
 - `track[kind=description]` is your friend here

+## 1.2.4 Captions (Live) - Level AA

+Captions are provided for live audio content in synchronized media.

+### How to Succeed

+- Create captions using stenographic/rapid typing techniques or speech-to-text with correction
+- Provide open captions (always on)
+- Provide closed captions (user selectable)

+## 1.2.5 Audio Description (Prerecorded) - Level AA

+Audio description is provided for all prerecorded synchronized video content.

+This is very similar to 1.2.3, but without the condition that you can provide a text alternative.
+This is more strict and applies whether there’s a text version or not.

+###  How to Succeed

+- Provide selectable audio tracks that include audio descriptions
+- Provide versions of a video with audio descriptions or extended audio descriptions
+- Provide a static text alternative when there is no time-based visual information in the video
+- `track[kind=description]` is your friend here

+## 1.2.6 Sign Language (Prerecorded) - Level AAA

+Sign language interpretation is provided for all prerecorded audio content in synchronized media.

+### How to Succeed

+- Include a sign language interpreter in the video
+- Provide a synchronized video of a sign language interpreter that is separate from the original video

+## 1.2.7 Extended Audio Description (Prerecorded) - Level AAA

+When foreground audio is too dense to allow for audio descriptions, extended descriptions are provided for prerecorded video.

+Extended audio descriptions temporarily pause the video to make space for descriptions of the necessary visual information.

+### How to Succeed

+Provide an extended audio description–simple enough.

+## 1.2.8 Media Alternative (Prerecorded) - Level AAA

+An alternative for time-base media is provided for all prerecorded synchronized or video-only media.

+### How to Succeed

+Provide alternatives, such as transcripts, screenplays, written instructions, etc.

+### How to Fail

+Don’t label the media as an alternative to text (as in a video that repeats the same information as text on the page).

+## 1.2.9 Audio-only (Live) - Level AAA

+An alternative for live audio-only content is provided.

+### How to Succeed

+- Provide written materials if the audio is scripted, like a prepared speech or scripted content
+- Use stenographic/rapid typing techniques or speech-to-text with corrections
+- Use a live audio captioning service